DHTMLX/gantt-docs/data/api/gantt_addcalendar.md

 	adds a calendar for a task or for a group of tasks

 @params:
-- config		object		an object with configuration of the calendar
+- calendar		object		an object with configuration of the calendar

 @example:

-// adding a previosuly created calendar gantt.addCalendar(config);
+// adding a previosuly created calendar gantt.addCalendar(calendar);

-// assigning a calendar to a task by id gantt.addCalendar({
+// adding a calendar with a new config gantt.addCalendar({
-	id:"custom",
+	id:"custom", // optional
 	worktime: {
 		hours: [8, 17],
 		days: [ 1, 1, 1, 1, 1, 1 ,1]
 	}
 });

-// assigning a calendar to a group of tasks (e.g. united by a user) var johnCalendarId = gantt.addCalendar({
-	worktime: {
-		days: [0, 1, 1, 1, 1, 1, 0]
-	}
-}),

 @template:	api_method
 @descr:
+added in version 4.2

-The calendar configuration can contain the following attributes:
+The calendar configuration object can contain the following attributes:

-- **id** - (id)	the calendar id
+- **id** - (id) optional, the calendar id
 - **worktime** - (object) an object that sets the worktime in days and hours.
 It can include:
-	- **hours** - (array) an array with gloabal working hours, sets the start and end hours of the task
+	- **hours** - (array) an array with global working hours, sets the start and end hours of the task
     - **days** - (array) an array of 7 days of the week (from 0 - Sunday,to 6 - Saturday), where 1/true stands for a working day and 0/false - a non-working day.
     Instead of the week day you can also set custom working hours for this day.<br> For example: **days: [0, 1, 1, 1, [12, 17], 1, 0]**, where [12,17] - time from 12 pm to 17 pm.